reigndeity/Dobutsu-Memeja/README.md

 # Project Role
 - Programmer
+- Tile and UI Artist
 - Game Producer
 - Game Design

 In this project, I did most of the coding and half of the game design document.
+I don't usually draw but I think I did a nice job with the UI and Tiles.